superg/redumper/README.md

 Subchannel data is stored uncorrected RAW (multiplexed).
 Both TOC based and Subchannel Q based splits are supported, subchannel Q is corrected in memory and never stored on disk.
 This allows to keep subchannel based protection schemes (libcrypt, SecuROM etc) for a later analysis, as well as future R-W packs extraction (CD+G CD+MIDI).
 Disc write offset detection is calculated based on a variety of methods, data track as an addressing difference between data sector MSF and subchannel Q MSF, data / audio track intersection of BE read method was used, silence based Perfect Audio Offset detection, CDi-Ready data in index 0 offset detection.
 Split will fail if track sector range contains SCSI/C2 errors or inaccessible, example: track split of ASUS dump without cache lead-out data if the combined offset is positive.

 ## GENERIC Drives Feature Evaluation Guide
+### General
+This is a guide that will help you to evaluate your GENERIC drive features and make it work with redumper manually.
+Eventually it will be automated but it's a low priority for now.
+I do not provide support and I don't need feedback.
+Please do not create issues related to adding GENERIC drives to redumper source code, I don't have bandwidth for that.

 ### Requirements
 Any not too scratched mixed mode disc where the first track is a data track and following tracks are audio tracks will work (e.g. no multisession).